 One of the most iconic looks from Johnny Depp comes from his portrayal of the wily vagabond pirate Jack Sparrow from the Pirates of the Caribbean films.

-He defined this character with a plethora of colorful clothes, black hat and boots, rugged demeanor, and of course, the three-dreaded beard.
+He defined this character with many colorful clothes, black hat and boots, rugged demeanor, and a three-dreaded beard.
 This beard style calls back to several cultures, including old school Viking pirates who were fans of braids and thick beards.

 Need help with styling your facial hair?
 See our guide to trimming a beard.